Due on 2/3 11:59 pm (PST): See Submission for details.

 to learn more about instantiating a BFS workload.

 Bubble sort is the starter algorithm for sorting arrays.
-This program sorts an array by replacing each element with the smallest element to its right (if sorted in an ascending order).
+This program sorts an array by replacing each element with the smallest element to its right (if sorting ascendingly).
 Below you can find the C++ implementation for bubble sort.

 #include <iostream>